jeftegoes/AwsOverview/Machine Learning/Amazon Bedrock.md

 - **On-Demand**
   - Pay-as-you-go (no commitment).
-  - Text Models - charged for every input/output token processed.
+  - Text Models - Charged for every input/output token processed.
-  - Embedding Models - charged for every input token processed.
+  - Embedding Models - Charged for every input token processed.
-  - Image Models - charged for every image generated.
+  - Image Models - Charged for every image generated.
   - Works with Base Models only.
 - **Batch**
   - Multiple predictions at a time (output is a single file in Amazon S3).